Jonathan Stoddard: Biography

-Jonathan Stoddard was the oldest son of Dr. Abiram Stoddard and Eunice Clark Stoddard.
-He was born in Derby, Connecticut on October 9, 1807.
-After graduating his father's alma mater Yale in 1831 he began Yale Law School.
+Jonathan Stoddard was born in Derby, Connecticut on October 9, 1807.
+After graduating his father's alma mater, Yale, in 1831, he began Yale Law School.
 Upon his graduation in 1833 he was admitted to the New Haven Bar.
 He was a Democrat and spent five years serving as the United States Attorney for the district of Connecticut.
 He died unmarried of an unknown illness in 1845.